xissburg/edyn/docs/Design.md

 The main thread runs its broad-phase using `edyn::broadphase_main`, which is responsible for creating `edyn::contact_manifold`s between nodes that reside in different islands, thus creating the connection between islands since they are unaware of each other.
 These manifolds also have an associated `edyn::island_node` which references both rigid bodies.
 As new `edyn::contact_manifold`s are created, the `edyn::island_coordinator` merges islands since they now form a single connected component.

 `edyn::broadphase_main` has one dynamic tree for island AABBs and another dynamic tree for non-procedural entities.
 The former contains nodes for each island which are constructed from the AABB of the root node of the `edyn::tree_view` of that island, which is the AABB enclosing all procedural entities in the island.
 For each awake island, it queries the island dynamic tree to find other islands that could be intersecting.
 For each pair of islands that are found to be intersecting, it uses the `edyn::tree_view` of both to find pairs of procedural entities that could collide.
-It picks the smaller of the two trees and iterates its nodes and for each node it queries the other tree to find intersecting pairs.
+It picks the smaller of the two trees and iterates its leaf nodes and for each leaf it queries the other tree to find intersecting pairs.
 Then, it queries the non-procedural tree to find non-procedural entities that could collide with procedural entities in the island.
-Then it drills down a level and queries the island `edyn::tree_view` to find collision pairs.
+Then it once again drills down a level and queries the island `edyn::tree_view` to find collision pairs.

 ### Entity Mapping